-The Company holds U.S. federal and/or Oregon state trademark registrations for the trademarks material to the business, including but not limited to, the WILLAMETTE VALLEY VINEYARDS, BIO-CASK, DAEDALUS, OREGON'S LANDMARK WINERY, TUALATIN, GRIFFIN CREEK, GRIFFIN, ELTON, WILLAMETTE, WVV, SIP.SAVE, WHOLE CLUSTER, MADE IN OREGON CELLARS, OREGON BLOSSOM, INGRAM ESTATE, IT'S WILLAMETTE, DAMMIT, FULLER, TUALATIN, TUALATIN ESTATE, MAISON BLEUE WINERY, METIS, O'BRIEN, WILLAMETTE WINEWORKS, COTE DU BLEUE, PERE AMI and NATOMA marks.
+The Company holds U.S. federal and/or Oregon state trademark registrations for the trademarks material to the business, including but not limited to, the WILLAMETTE VALLEY VINEYARDS, DAEDALUS, OREGON'S LANDMARK WINERY, TUALATIN, GRIFFIN CREEK, GRIFFIN, ELTON, WILLAMETTE, WVV, SIP.SAVE, WHOLE CLUSTER, MADE IN OREGON CELLARS, OREGON BLOSSOM, INGRAM ESTATE, IT'S

+WILLAMETTE, DAMMIT, FULLER, TUALATIN, TUALATIN ESTATE, MAISON BLEUE WINERY, METIS, O'BRIEN, WILLAMETTE WINEWORKS, COTE DU BLEUE, PERE AMI, KAYAK and NATOMA marks.
 Additionally, the Company has allowed use on PAMBRUN and PIERRE PAMBRUN and PINOT BLACK.

 Market overview - The United States wine industry has seen a rapid increase in the number of wineries that are being established throughout the country.
-From 2009 to 2020, U.S. wineries grew in number from 6,357 to 11,053, according to Statistica, and are one of the fastest growing segments in agriculture.
-U.S. wineries increased production in 2017, the most recent year such data is available, by 7.5% compared to 2016 according to The Wine Institute.
+From 2009 to 2021, U.S. wineries grew in number from 6,357 to 11,053, according to Statista. and is one of the fastest growing segments in agriculture.
+U.S. wineries decreased production in 2020, the most recent year such data is available, by 9.7% compared to 2019 according to Statista.
+The total retail value of wine sales has increased from \$26.3 billion in 2000 to \$66.8 billion in 2020 according to Statista.
+According to the report, the U.S. value of Direct to consumer wine shipments grew by 14.9 percent in 2020.
+Total wine consumption in the United States has grown by 46 percent since 2005.
+In 2020, one billion gallons of wine were consumed, up from 687 million in 2005.
+Wine consumption has been increasing in the United States.
+Since 2005, the average annual consumption per resident has increased by 33 percent to a high of 3.09 gallons in 2020.